Digestive Problems in Dogs

 • Cleaning liquids

-• Certain houseplants and flower AND outdoor plants and flowers
+• Certain houseplants and outdoor plants

 • Insecticides